-Speak truth, every person with his neighbor The abstract noun "truth" can be translated using the adjective "true."
-Alternate translation: "Everyone must say only true things to his neighbor" (See: Abstract Nouns) his neighbor Here "neighbor" means any person, not just someone who lives nearby.
+Speak truth, every person with his neighbor If your language does not use an abstract noun for the idea behind the word truth, you can express the same idea with an adjective such as "true."
+Alternate translation: "Everyone must say only true things to his neighbor" (See: Abstract Nouns (p.236)) his neighbor Here "neighbor" means any person, not just someone who lives nearby.
 Judge with truth, justice, and peace in your gates This can be restated to remove the abstract nouns "truth," "justice," and "peace."
-Alternate translation: "When you are making decisions in your gates, judge in a way that is true and just and causes people to live peacefully with each other" (See: Abstract Nouns) in your gates The assumed knowledge is that this refers to the places where judgment took place.
-Alternate translation: "in your places of judgment" (See: Assumed Knowledge and Implicit Information) 16 These are the things that you must do: Speak truth, every person with his neighbor.
-Judge with truth, justice, and peace in your gates.
-ULT this is Yahweh's declaration Yahweh speaks of himself by name to express the certainty of what he is declaring.
+Alternate translation: "When you are making decisions in your gates, judge in a way that is true and just and causes people to live peacefully with each other" (See: Abstract Nouns (p.236)) (See: Abstract Nouns (p.236)) in your gates The assumed knowledge is that this refers to the places where judgment took place.
+Alternate translation: "in your places of judgment" (See: Assumed Knowledge and Implicit Information (p.241)) (See: Assumed Knowledge and Implicit Information (p.241)) this is Yahweh's declaration Yahweh speaks of himself by name to express the certainty of what he is declaring.
 See how you translated this in Zechariah 1:4.
-Alternate translation: "this is what Yahweh has declared" or "this is what I, Yahweh, have declared" (See: First, Second or Third Person) ULT 17 Do not plan to do evil within your heart against one another, and do not love false oaths-for these are the things I hate!-this is Yahweh's declaration." the word of Yahweh of hosts came to me, saying This idiom is used to introduce a special message from God.
+Alternate translation: "this is what Yahweh has declared" or "this is what I, Yahweh, have declared" (See: First, Second or Third Person (p.265)) the word of Yahweh of hosts came to me, saying This idiom is used to introduce a special message from God.
 See how you translated this in Zechariah 7:4.
-Alternate translation: "Yahweh ULT 18 Then the word of Yahweh of hosts came to me, saying, of hosts gave me a message.
-He said" or "Yahweh of hosts spoke this message to me, saying" (See: Idiom) came to me Here "me" refers to Zechariah.
+Alternate translation: "Yahweh of hosts gave me a message.
+He said" or "Yahweh of hosts spoke this message to me, saying" (See: Idiom (p.279)) came to me Here "me" refers to Zechariah.